zfanli/demo-adjustable-web/README.md

   - [ ] Refactor the entire structure of the app to be clear
     - [ ] carding logic of each event
       - [ ] logic on resizing
-        - [ ] resizing if tab bar is appeared
+        - [x] resizing if tab bar is appeared
+          - [ ] a little bug with backup panels
       - [ ] logic on resetting
       - [ ] logic on resorting
       - [ ] logic on dragging